tech-ticks/DreamNexus/README.md

 ### UI

-Run `SkyEditor.RomEditor.Rtdx.Avalonia.exe` or your platform-specific variant.
+Run `SkyEditor.UI.exe` or your platform-specific variant.
-Alternatively run `SkyEditor.RomEditor.Rtdx.Avalonia.exe` if Avalonia supports your platform and no platform-specific option has been provided.

 The UI should be self-explanatory, and a tutorial is planned once more progress has been made.
-In the mean time, feel free to open a [GitHub Issue](https://github.com/evandixon/SkyEditor.RomEditor.Rtdx/issues) if you have any questions.
+In the mean time, feel free to open a [GitHub Issue](https://github.com/tech-ticks/SkyEditor.RomEditor.Rtdx/issues) if you have any questions.

 ### Console App